 Altogether, these studies provide good quality evidence for the efficacy and benefit of herbal medicines.
 With a possible role in the management of several common chronic conditions.

-While herbal medicines show some benefits for these conditions.
-Many are those for which conventional treatments may not be satisfactory.
+While natural remedies show some benefits for these conditions, conventional treatments may not be satisfactory.
 This may especially be true for antibiotic treatments.
 Antimicrobial resistance means the effectiveness of current treatments is beginning to wane.

-Professional herbalist organisations such as the EHTPA welcome scientific research into herbs and herbal medicines.
+Professional herbalist organisations such as the EHTPA welcome scientific research into herbs.
 But, in the long term, methods of research may have to allow for polypharmacy and the real-world use of herbal medicines.